Why You Feel Responsible for Everyone (And How to Stop)

 💫 Your Needs Disappear

-Over time, putting yourself last stops feeling like a decision — and just becomes the way things are.
+Over time, putting yourself last can stop feeling like a conscious choice and start feeling automatic.

 What's Yours to Carry — And What's Not